Skip to content

 ```

-To remove responses, go to settings and click over the response you want to delete.
+From settings: Go to Settings β†’ APIRequest β†’ Saved API Requests and click on the response you want to delete.

 disabled